-If damage on any FlowRider attraction is left unnoticed and/or unattended, small problems (e.g. small holes, tears or bubbles in the ride surface) can result in massive issues and potential ride shutdown.
-Operators must ensure hazards are removed immediately and this is achieved through conducting inspections on a regular bases.
+If damage on any FlowRider attraction is left unnoticed and/or unattended, small problems (e.g. small holes, tears, or bubbles in the ride surface) can result in massive issues and potential ride shutdown.
+Operators must ensure hazards are removed immediately; this is achieved through conducting inspections on a regular bases.

-D a
+D a П y

-Excessive dirt build-up Sharp or pointed foreign objects or debris that can easily damage the ride surface and/or system overall especially under nozzle flaps and side closures Sharp or pointed items on riders' clothing, shoes, back pockets, etc. Tears, cuts, cracks, delamination and/or bubbles Fraying seams across the entire ride surface Loose or broken bars specifically in the rear recovery/pillow padding area Sharp edges, burrs, splinters or damage on queue area handrails Security of all grates covering pump area Properly functioning buttons, switches and indicator lights on pump controls Sufficient water level in tank, so as to avoid flow decay (occurs when too low) Sufficient ride surface tension (flow decay occurs when too loose) Appropriate nozzle aperture - should be 1.5" to 2.5" Power usage reading - should be between 90 and 98 percent An nually Sufficient tightness of all bolts supporting steel structure supporting pillow padding Sufficient tightness of all bolts that connect pillow padding brackets to the walls Structural integrity of steel at rear Structural integrity of steel at front; pay special attention to the joints; check for cracked or broken welds cracked or broken welds Properly seated side closures; there should be no gapping

-Tightness of each bolt holding tension members in place
+Excessive dirt build-up Sharp or pointed foreign objects or debris that can easily damage the ride surface and/or system overall, especially under nozzle flaps and side closures Sharp or pointed items on riders' clothing, shoes, back pockets, etc. Tears, cuts, cracks, delamination, and/or bubbles Fraying seams across the entire ride surface Loose or broken bars, specifically in the rear recovery/pillow padding area Sharp edges, burrs, splinters or damage on queue area handrails Security of all grates covering pump area Properly functioning buttons, switches, and indicator lights on pump controls Sufficient water level in tank, so as to avoid flow decay (occurs when too low) Sufficient ride surface tension (flow decay occurs when too loose) Appropriate nozzle aperture - should be 1.5" to 2.5" Power usage reading - should be between 90 and 98 percent inually Sufficient tightness of all bolts supporting steel structure supporting pillow padding Sufficient tightness of all bolts that connect pillow padding brackets to the walls Structural integrity of steel at rear Structural integrity of steel at front; pay special attention to the joints and check for cracked or broken welds Properly seated side closures; there should be no gapping Sufficient tension at each tension point at rear and on each side Tightness of each bolt holding tension members in place